-The 1994 Notes are fully, unconditionally and jointly and severally guaranteed by all subsidiaries of Dish, Ltd., except for certain de minimis domestic and foreign subsidiaries (collectively, the "1994 Notes Guarantors").
-The 1996 Notes are initially guaranteed by EchoStar on a subordinated basis.
-On and after the Dish Guarantee Date (as defined in the 1996 Notes Indenture), the 1996 Notes will be guaranteed by Dish, Ltd., which guarantee will rank PARI PASSU with all senior unsecured indebtedness of Dish, Ltd. On and after the date upon which the DBSC Merger is consummated, the 1996 Notes will be guaranteed by New DBSC, which guarantee will rank PARI PASSU with all senior unsecured indebtedness of New DBSC.
-If the DBSC Merger is not consummated, New DBSC will not be required to guarantee the 1996 Notes.
-There can be no assurance that the DBSC Merger will be approved by the FCC or that it will be consummated.
+The Dish Notes are fully, unconditionally and jointly and severally guaranteed by all subsidiaries of Dish, Ltd. (collectively, the "Dish Notes Guarantors"), except for certain de minimis domestic and foreign subsidiaries.

+The ESBC Notes are initially guaranteed by EchoStar on a subordinated basis.
+On and after the Dish Guarantee Date (as defined in the ESBC Notes Indenture), the ESBC Notes will be guaranteed by Dish, Ltd., which guarantee will rank PARI PASSU with all senior unsecured indebtedness of Dish, Ltd. On and after the date upon which the DBSC Merger is consummated, the ESBC Notes will be guaranteed by New DBSC, which guarantee will rank PARI PASSU with all senior unsecured indebtedness of New DBSC.

-The net assets of Dish, Ltd. exceed the net assets of the 1994 Notes Guarantors by approximately \$277,000 and \$223,000 as of December 31, 1995 and March 31, 1996, respectively.
-Summarized consolidated financial information for Dish, Ltd. is as follows (in thousands):
+The consolidated net assets of Dish, Ltd., including the non-guarantors, exceeded the consolidated net assets of the Dish Notes Guarantors by approximately \$277,000 and \$134,000 as of December 31, 1995 and September 30, 1996, respectively.
+Summarized consolidated financial information for Dish, Ltd. is as follows (in thousands).